- Location: Texas

 The Act also made it illegal to have more than one driver's license.
 You can hold a regular or commercial driver's license, but not both.
 You can have one license from the state you reside in, but not from any other states.
 In the past, bad drivers could more easily hide their driving histories by getting several licenses.
 Today, all the states are connected to a national database to check driver histories.

 To be eligible for a CDL, you must have a clean driving record.
-Federal regulations require you to pass a physical exam every two years.
+Federal regulations require you to pass a physical exam every 3 years.
 To operate a commercial motor vehicle in interstate commerce, you must be at least 21 years old.
 Many states allow those as young as 18 years old to drive commercial vehicles within the state.
-You must be able to read and speak English well enough to read road signs, prepare reports, and communicate with the public and with law enforcement.

 The Act established three separate classes of commercial driver's licenses.
 Every state issues licenses in these categories: